javalite/site-content/src/activejdbc/pass_through_framework.md

 Today, 99% of modern business
  application development has moved to the web (and web services).
-ActiveJDBC was built for the web, where models are assembled together for a brief moment of time (serving one web request), used to generate a vew (HTML, XML, JSON, etc.) and immediately discarded.
+ActiveJDBC was built for the web, where models are assembled together for a brief moment of time (serving one web request), used to generate a view (HTML, XML, JSON, etc.) and immediately discarded.

 In a context of short web requests, the Pass-through framework is smaller, faster, and simpler than the one that is